TRSalaS19/devcamp_fris/README.md

 ### Description:

-The css flexbox, transromations and grids throught the project.
+The css flexbox, transformations and grids throught the project.